 If the Defence is taking place at the Graduate Student Centre in room 200 or 203 then Graduate and Postdoctoral Studies will provide printed copies of the following documents in the exam room:

 - One copy of the Exam Instructions

 - A sample Chair Report form

 - One copy of the Doctoral Dissertation Approval form

-If the Candidate wishes to make copies of the Examination Programme available to audience members then s/he is asked to bring those copies to the Defence.
+If the Candidate wishes to make copies of an Examination Programme available to the examining committee and audience members then s/he is asked to bring those copies to the Defence.

 If the Defence is taking place outside of the Graduate Student Centre then the Research Supervisor or Graduate Program will be responsible for providing printed copies of all documents listed above.
 Electronic copies of these documents will provided by Graduate and Postdoctoral Studies in the weeks prior to the scheduled exam.

 In order to graduate, Doctoral Candidates must submit a formal application for graduation.
 This application can be made at any point in the examination process and must be made before the published deadlines.
 Please see Graduation for more details.